techdivision/import-docs/04.file-structure/01.product-import/02.additional-attributes/docs.md

 ### Multiselect Attributes

 In case of Multiselect Attributes, mostly more than one value for an attribute will be specified.
-Those values has to b separated
+Those values has to b separated by character, which by default is the pipe (|).
+For example if the Multiselect Attribute `activity` should have the values `gym` and `hiking, trails` selected the column `additional_attributes` **MUST** look like

 | sku     | ... | additional_attributes                                                                                | ... |
 |:--------|:----|:-----------------------------------------------------------------------------------------------------|:----|